Coders Kit Logo

 • < 200ms (Superhuman):Exceptional reflexes!
 Only elite gamers and pilots usually score in this range.

-• 200ms - 250ms (Average):This is the standard human reaction time.
+• 200ms - 250ms (Good):This is the standard human reaction time.
 Most healthy adults fall into this category.

 Why Use Our Reflex Test?